SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 If any aspects of a process deviate outside acceptable limits or if the resulting product[Product] is unacceptable[ScrumArtifacts,Increment,Commitment,DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars,Adaptation].
 The adjustment[ScrumPillars,Adaptation] must be made as soon as possible to minimize further deviation.

-Adaptation[ScrumPillars,Adaptation] becomes more difficult when the people involved are not empowered[Management] or self-managing[SelfManagement].
+Adaptation[ScrumPillars,Adaptation] becomes more difficult when the people involved are not empowered[Management] or self-managing[SelfManagement].[Risk]
 A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars,Adaptation] the moment it learns[Learn] anything new through inspection[ScrumPillars,Inspection].

 # Scrum Values[ScrumValues]